wagov/WASOCWorkbooks/README.md

-# WASOC Workbooks - How to deploy the workbooks into you Azure Sentinel
+# WASOC Workbooks - How to deploy the workbooks into an Azure Sentinel Workspace
-Deploying code from WASOC GitHub repository to your Azure Sentinel instance is very similar to copy/paste operation.
-This guidance is specific for **Workbook**
+This process is for the *manual* deployment of **Azure Workbooks** to your Azure Sentinel workspace.
+This will allow for workbooks to appear in the workbook gallery.

 ## Step-1: Copy the code from WASOCWorkbooks